 However, the pub’s most frequent visitor was most definitely George Orwell.

-End the night with Dumplings (just because).
+End your Literary Tour of London with Dumplings (just because).

 We went here.